layday/instawow/README.rst

 and do not revel in using bloatware which infringe on our privacy or inhabiting walled gardens.

-Indi-co-depedently, an *instawow* GUI is in early development.
+Indi-co-depedently, an *instawow* GUI for Linux and macOS is in early development.
-The macOS version is available for download from GitHub releases.
 The GUI does not have feature parity with the CLI and is not particularly, rigorously, tested.
 However, it does offload add-on management to the *instawow* core.